Demians12/nameko-devops/README.md

 ## Part 2: Preparing the Cluster for the Application

 Once our EKS cluster is up and running, we need to prepare it for our application.
 This involves a series of steps including installing the EBS CSI driver for our databases, setting up Cert-Manager for handling certificates, and deploying controllers for traffic management.
-Additionally, we guide you on how to deploy RabbitMQ, Postgres, and Redis on your cluster and configure their secrets.
+Additionally, we guide you on how to deploy RabbitMQ, Postgres, and Redis on cluster and configure their secrets.
 Detailed instructions are available in the [Part 2 README](./part-2/README.md).

 ## Part 3: Deploying the Application (Coming Soon)